Ivothoughts/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-"a script that Display the contents list of your current directory"
+ls "a script that Display the contents list of your current directory"